Salmon: Current Season Management

 Each year the Council’s Salmon Technical Team (STT) and Council staff compile and verify information related to fishery statistics, including spawning escapement estimates.

-- The SAFE document, Review of 2016 Ocean Salmon Fisheries; available early February
+- The SAFE document, Review of 2016 Ocean Salmon Fisheries

 The management documents also include the following three “preseason report documents“:

-- The description of the Council’s proposed ocean salmon management alternatives for 2017 and characterization of their expected impacts on ocean salmon fisheries and the stocks which support them (Preseason Report II, Proposed Alternatives and Environmental Assessment Part 2 for 2017 Ocean Salmon Fishery Regulations; available around March 22)
+- Preseason Report II: The description of the Council’s proposed ocean salmon management alternatives for 2017 and characterization of their expected impacts on ocean salmon fisheries and the stocks which support them

-- The STT’s analysis of the 2017 ocean salmon fishery management measures adopted by the Council for submission to the U.S. Secretary of Commerce (Preseason Report III, Analysis of Council Adopted Management Measures for 2017 Ocean Salmon Fisheries; available around April 21)
+- Preseason Report III: The STT’s analysis of the 2017 ocean salmon fishery management measures adopted by the Council for submission to the U.S. Secretary of Commerce

 In addition, NMFS will publish an Environmental Assessment (EA) for the 2017 salmon management measures.
 For current and historical EA’s, please see the Salmon Documents Library of Environmental Assessments.